mozilla/gecko-dev/toolkit/components/glean/docs/dev/preferences.md

 Read-only.
 This pref is `true` only if `MOZ_ARTIFACT_BUILDS` was set during configure.
 If true, [JOG](./jog) is enabled so that artifact builds will exhibit changes to their Glean metrics.

+`telemetry.fog.init_on_shutdown`

+Defaults to `true`.
+Controls whether Glean initializes on shutdown if it hasn't been initialized, in order to capture data from very short sessions.
+In case a policy modal needs to be shown to the user, which will delay Glean initialization, it's set to `false` until the user has dealt with the modal.
+It's turned back to `true` afterwards.
+This ensures we don't capture data until the user had the chance to make an explicit choice.

 ## Defines

 `MOZ_AUTOMATION`